levg34/typescript-nedb-orm/README.md

     - No semicolon at the end of lines.
     - Use single quotes instead of double quotes.
     - Indent with 4 spaces for TS and JS files, and 2 spaces for JSON or HTML.
+    - You can run `npm run format` to format your code before pushing.
 5. Ensure that the code passes the coverage requirements:
     - Add tests for the changes made.
     - Run `npx jest -- --coverage` to check if the code passes the coverage requirements.